fanahanmc/ACM40960-ProjMathsModel/README.md

 # Monte Carlo Simulation of Fixtures and Betting Systems for the English Premier League
 ### Created by Fanahan McSweeney (Student Number: 20203868)

-### Jupyter Notebook
+## Overview

 This project has been programmed using Python within a Jupyter Notebook.
 These notebooks allow users to seamlessly blend multiple blocks of code and text within a single document that is easy to navigate.
-You can run these notebooks using either *Jupyter Notebook* or (preferably) *JupyterLab*.
-These are both web-based IDEs/UIs, and the easiest way to access them is by installing and running *Anaconda*. *Anaconda* can be downloaded from the following link: https://www.anaconda.com/products/individual.
+You can run these notebooks using an appropriate IDE/UI, such as *Jupyter Notebook* or (preferably) *JupyterLab*.

+## Getting Started

+If you haven't used Jupyter Notebooks before, then first download and install *Anaconda*, the latest version of which can be downloaded from the following link: https://www.anaconda.com/products/individual.
+After completing the installation, open *Anaconda-Navigator* and select *Launch* on the *JupyterLab* pane.